 This is not going to be as easy as it is thought.
-Microsoft designed this procedure for businesses, and users that will have to go through a various procedures to downgrade their Windows 8 Pro operating system.
+Microsoft designed this procedure for businesses and users that will have to go through various procedures to downgrade their Windows 8 Pro operating system.

 Microsoft Downgrade Rights for windows vs. Other Ways to Downgrade

 Downgrading to Windows 7 would be easier in other situations:

 - If your PC has Windows 7 and you upgrade it to 8, then you can revert your computer to the Windows 7 that was previously installed, old version of the OS.

 - If you have a genuine copy of Windows 7 that you are not using, then you can install it on a new computer that came with Windows 8.

 Suppose the company buys new computers, that computers come with preloaded Windows 8 OS, and if a company wishes to change its OS from windows 8 to windows 7, here downgrade right works only for client companies.
 Here, the installation of the previous version of windows can not be done without buying a separate license.